8none1/lnl_telegram_bot/README.md

 1. In the Apps Script editor choose the `setWebhook` function and click run
 ![image](https://user-images.githubusercontent.com/6552931/233774333-d1fe6da3-baeb-497e-976c-40ea05b8273b.png)

-This will simply tell Telegram where to POST it's messages.
+This will simply tell Telegram where to POST messages.
 You do not need to deploy the script again when you change the `deployment id`, just run the function, but if you do have to redeploy the script the ID will change and you will have to update the script with that id and rerun the `setWebhook` function.

 ### Sending Telegram messages